FusionAuth/fusionauth-site/site/_posts/2020-04-27-authorization-code-grant-asp-net.md

 To generate the key, go to "Settings" then to "Key Master".
 In the upper right hand corner, click on the dropdown next to "Import Public Key" and choose "Generate RSA".
 Use a descriptive name like "For dotnetcore" and leave the rest of defaults and click "Submit".

-TBD aspdotnet-add-key-screen
+TBD aspdotnet-add-key-screen aspnet-keybpair

 Next, we'll be modifying the previously created "dotnetcore"' application settings.
 Edit that application, then go to the OAuth tab.
 Make the following changes:

 * Add an Authorized Redirect URL of `http://localhost:5000/signin-oidc`.
 * Add a Logout URL of `http://localhost:5000`.

-The web application we are going to build is going to be on port 5000, and the `signin-oidc` is an endpoint provided by the authentication library.
+The web application we are going to build is going to be on port 5000, and `signin-oidc` is an endpoint provided by the authentication library.
 We're setting things up so that the Authorization Code grant will work.
 Write down the `Client ID` and `Client Secret`, as we'll need that information later.
 When you are done configuring this section, the OAuth tab of your application should look like this:

 TBD aspdotnet-oauth-screen.png